 2 Maccabees was originally written in Koine Greek by an unknown diaspora Jew living in Hellenistic Egypt.
 It was likely written some time between 150 and 100 BC.
+Believed to be written to the Egyptian Jews thought to be supporting the Temple at Heliopolis.
 Together with the book 1 Maccabees, it is one of the most important sources on the Maccabean Revolt.
 The work is not a sequel to 1 Maccabees but rather its own independent rendition of the historical events of the Maccabean Revolt.
 It both starts and ends its history earlier than 1 Maccabees, starting with an incident with the Seleucid official Heliodorus attempting to tax the Second Temple in 178 BC, and ending with the Battle of Adasa in 161 BC.
 Some scholars believe the book to be influenced by the Pharisaic tradition, with sections that include an endorsement of prayer for the dead and a resurrection of the dead.

 Chapter 1 || Chapter 2 || Chapter 3 || Chapter 4 || Chapter 5